WaCoDiS/sensor-web-observer/README.md

 **[WaCoDiS Core Engine](https://github.com/WaCoDiS/core-engine)** repository.

 ## Overview
-The WaCoDiS Datasource Observer is capable of querying metadata about concrete datasets of required datasources.
+The WaCoDiS Datasource Observer is capable of querying metadata about concrete datasets from different datasources that is needed as input data for WaCoDiS processing jobs.
 Currently supported datasources comprise (the list can be extended through implementation of the relevant source code interfaces):

  - **Copernicus satellite** data from either
     - SentinelHub